BrewhouseTeam/brewhouseteam.github.io/_posts/2016-05-20-documented-json-api-image-upload.md

 libraries](http://jsonapi.org/implementations/#client-libraries-ios)
 to automagically map api data to models.

-Finally, providing them with an up-to-date and tested [API documentation](https://blog-jsonapi.herokuapp.com/api/docs) is key to maintain an healthy relationship in an Agile world. :)
+Finally, providing them with an up-to-date and tested API documentation is key to maintain an healthy relationship in an Agile world. :)

+Here is an [example app](https://blog-jsonapi.herokuapp.com/) to play around with!
+Feel free to [post images to this endpoint](https://blog-jsonapi.herokuapp.com/api/post) or read the [generated documentation](https://blog-jsonapi.herokuapp.com/api/docs).
+You can also view the [the repository here](https://github.com/pauloancheta/json-api-base64)